 - (31) At least one member from each of the membership categories A, B, C and D must be present at meetings to establish a quorum for the conduct of the meeting and must be present throughout the meeting.
-Categories C and D together must at all times represent not less than one-third of all members present (including non-voting members). - (32) If a quorum is not achieved, the meeting will be rescheduled. - (33) When a member is unable to attend an AEC meeting due to unavoidable circumstances, the AEC may use video conferencing or web-conferencing to ensure a quorate meeting.
-Teleconferencing can only be conducted in circumstances where the meeting cannot be rescheduled, and where video conferencing and web conferencing are not possible.
-Proxy or alternative membership will not be allowed. - (34) Members unable to attend meetings must advise the ORI as early as possible and may forward comments on the business before the meeting. - (35) Members who leave to undertake professional development will either resign from the AEC or obtain formal leave of absence at the commencement of these activities.
+Categories C and D together must at all times represent not less than one-third of all members present (including non-voting members). - (32) If a quorum is not achieved, the meeting will be rescheduled. - (33) When a member is unable to attend an AEC meeting in person, the AEC may use video conferencing or web-conferencing to ensure a quorate meeting.
+Teleconferencing should only be used in special circumstances, such as where the meeting cannot be rescheduled, where video conferencing and web conferencing are not possible, or for maintenance of quorum for discrete conflict of interest items.
+Proxy or alternative membership will not be allowed. - (34) Members unable to attend meetings must advise the ORI as early as possible and may forward comments on the business before the meeting.